Published: 17:05, February 26, 2025 | Updated: 15:16, March 4, 2025

 Choa: Thank you.

 Chan: Right.
-So, Gilian, I know we actually went to the same high school, and it's always been the tradition of producing more scientists or more healthcare professionals from our school, being somebody so artsy, so-called.
+So, Gillian, I know we actually went to the same high school, and it's always been the tradition of producing more scientists or more healthcare professionals from our school, being somebody so artsy, so-called.
 Did you find your school helped in that environment, or did you actually find your way, even in the school, to become an arts person?

-Chan: Right, I mean, you were the director for the academy from 2021 to 2024 and being the first female director.
+Chan: Right.
+I mean, you were the director for the Academy from 2021 to 2024 and being the first female director.
 What does that mean for you?

 Chan: Oh really?

 Chan: Not only being the first female, you're also the first Hong Kong person, or although people don't see you as a Hong Kong person, but I know you're a Hong Kong person.
-With this impressive career from theater design to luxury branding, as mentioned earlier.
-How does this prepare you for this role to lead the academy?
+With this impressive career from theatre design to luxury branding, as mentioned earlier.
+How does this prepare you for this role to lead the Academy?
 Have you done any sort of new innovation during your term as the director with all this background?

 Chan: Right.
-I mean, I also have some background of your work, and you were leading for the first ...
-I mean, the last two, three years, and the Academy has ranked first in Asia for three consecutive years.
+I mean, I also have some background of your work, and you were leading for the first...I mean, the last two, three years, and the Academy has ranked first in Asia for six consecutive years.
 So, what do you think that sets Hong Kong aside from the other institutions in the region?
 What makes us rank first?

-Choa: Well, I think ranking first, you know, of course, we are very honored that we've got this, you know, accolade for six years already, and we're maintaining it.
-I think part of a reason is because, first of all, it's quite unique for an Academy to have all the disciplines in performing arts, and it makes our students also very unique, and our academic development very unique, because they can work together.
-We actually have, we would like everyone to have the chance to do a lot of interdisciplinary work.
-Our students work across disciplines.
-This is something that most schools don't have, and certainly in Southeast Asia and mainland, you can see that, of course, this is now you can see that, you know, there are more schools that are more diverse, but certainly, traditionally you go to drama schools, there are dance schools, there are music schools, and they are quite separate for us to do that, We are actually producing students who have much broader perspective, and that's what we really wanted to do all these years, is that to prepare them for the industry, but all also to prepare them for life, you know.
-So, the education part is very important because they're very good at what they do, their talent, their discipline, but at the same time, they are broad minded.
-They're able to move around the industry, and they're very adaptable.
+Choa: Well, we are very honored that we have ranked first for six consecutive years, and we're able to maintain this accolade.
+I think part of a reason is because, first of all, it's quite unique for an academy to have all the disciplines in performing arts under one roof, that also makes our students and our academic development equally unique; because students have the opportunities to work closely together across disciplines.
+This allows everyone the chance to engage in a lot of innovative work that crosses disciplines.
+This is something that most schools in the rest of the world don't have, and certainly in Southeast Asia and the mainland.
+We can see that, gradually, there are now more schools that are more diverse, but certainly, traditionally, there are drama schools, there are dance schools, there are music schools, and they are quite separate.
+We are actually producing students who have much broader perspectives, and that's what we have really wanted to do, particularly in the past few years, to prepare them for the industry, but also prepare them for life with a broad education that also focuses on the discipline of their choice.
+So, the educational part is very important because they're very good at what they do in their chosen disciplines, but at the same time, they are broad-minded and adaptable individuals who are very employable.
+They're able to move around the industry because of their adaptability.

 Chan: Right, Professor.
-Let's take a short break now but viewers stay with us.
+Let's take a short break now, but viewers stay with us.
 We will be right back.

 Chan: Right, since you mentioned all the strengths of Hong Kong, of being sort of a bridge between East and West culture, do you see any weaknesses in Hong Kong?